 Moles are skin growths that appear at any part of the body.
 Further, they can occur either in groups or alone and are black or brown.
 Additionally, they can be raised or flat.
 Moles usually appear in early childhood or within the first 20 years of one’s life.
 A typical adult has between 10 -40 moles.
 However, Some moles appear late in life and have a higher risk of been cancerous.
 Many people choose to remove raised moles for aesthetics reasons while others remove them due to discomfort.
 Whatever the reason, knowing when and how to remove a raised mole is very important.

-With time, moles experience some changes, with the color becoming lighter and some becoming raised.
+With time, moles experience some changes, with the color becoming lighter and the mole raised.
 Some may never change and others will disappear altogether.
 Fortunately, most moles are harmless.

 It’s essential to monitor moles and other skin growths to aid in detecting skin cancer, most importantly, malignant melanoma.
 Let’s get more details on moles and their removal.